Purchase Order Template

 - Shipping Terms: This field is usually used for payment terms such as the method of payment or when the payment is due (usually set by the vendor or seller).
 Details that don't fit within the Terms field can be described in more detail in the Special Instructions block.

-For general information about purchase orders, see Purchase Order at wikipedia.com.
+For general information about purchase orders, see Wikipedia.com.